 She swallowed the dog to catch the cat,

 She swallowed the cat to catch the bird,

 She swallowed the bird to catch the spider,””

 – There was an old lady

 Scalability it is not a simple, linear issue.
 There are many factors that need to be considered and BuddyPress itself is but one.
 I’ll gladly state for the record that I am not a statistics junkie and have not got any massive figures to throw out there.
 But lets get a bit of sense to that statement; how your site scales cannot be the issue of a single plugin and when it comes down to it, BuddyPress is exactly that, a WordPress plugin.

 A high membership number for instance may also not tell the full story with non active users and many communities don’t even publish their figures.
 However, BuddyPress does run some heavy sites such as Enterprise Nation (64 000 members) and My Telegraph (128 579 members) and there have been recent tickets focusing on scalability and performance.

 At this point I think it’s worth to give BuddyPress a “get out of jail card”.
 One of the biggest issues with BuddyPress and WordPress can come not from core itself but from the theme or plugins you are running on top of them.
 Don’t always look to blame the core first, stop to think about all the functionality you have piled high on top of that before aiming and shooting.
-You may also have to look at your hosting solution which is crucial to your site’s performance.
+You may also have to look at your WordPress hosting solution which is crucial to your site’s performance.

 I will give the nay sayers this but I will also put a cushion up around the puppies’ behinds as you line up your boot.
 With 1.6 there is a new feature called profile privacy and it is so important that it simply can’t (as far as I can see) be the only step; it’s step one of a move to get more privacy into BuddyPress.